ektrah/nsec/docs/api/nsec.cryptography.key.md

 : One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
     format of the key BLOB.

-flags
+exportPolicy
-: A bitwise combination of [[KeyFlags|KeyFlags Enum]] values that specifies
+: A bitwise combination of [[KeyExportPolicies|KeyExportPolicies Enum]] values
-    the flags for the imported key.
+    that specifies the export policy for the imported key.

 #### Return Value